-Filming Locations in Scotland
+GoT Filming Locations in Scotland

-Filming Locations in Spain
+GoT Filming Locations in Spain

 Almería is a coastal city in Andalusia.
 There are a number of places around the city that double as parts of Essos and Dorne.

 The Roman Bridge is used to represent the Long Bridge of Volantis, you’ll find a lot to enjoy in the city.
 I’ll never forget crossing this bridge and then getting stuck on one side when it started to downpour out of nowhere.